- High pixel density, beautiful IPS panel (produced by LG panel)

 I loved the Spectrum.
 I had a great experience using it.
 Of course, it still needs some work, but Eve assured us they would solve all the bugs and problems before shipping.
 The Spectrum will be a good option for most users once it hits the market.

-If you’re interested in ordering one, we recommend that you wait another month until Feb 26th, for the production version to launched and reviewed.
+If you’re interested in ordering one, we recommend that you wait another month, until Feb 26th, for the production version to be launched and reviewed.